Kilonova24/Novafield/README.md

 Note: To decrease/ remove the stutter when grav jumping with the new seamless grav jump mod, Disable Auto Save on Travel at the bottom of the Gameplay Settings.

 The modlist comes with Scarcity Options called RMB Gameplay Settings (in game they are named Gameplay Settings Expanded).
 Adjust these to your preferences.
-IMPORTANT: If you Enabled the Optional mod THP - Delevelled, disable RMB Gameplay Settings in the gameplay tab or ensure RMB is loaded after THP.

 ## Recommended Display Settings
 * Brightness - 2.62